pysys-test/pysys-test/README.rst

 	> pysys.py run

-To give a flavour for what's possible, here's a system test for checking the behaviour of a server application called MyServer, which shows of the most common PySys methods.
-It checks that the server can be started and respond to basic HTTP requests:
+To give a flavour for what's possible, here's a system test for checking the behaviour of a server application called MyServer, which shows of the most common PySys methods:

 .. code-block:: python

+  __pysys_title__   = r""" MyServer startup - basic sanity test (+ demo of PySys basics) """

+  __pysys_purpose__ = r""" To demonstrate that MyServer can startup and response to basic requests.
+    """

   class PySysTest(pysys.basetest.BaseTest):
-    """ This is a system test for a server process called MyServer.
-It checks that the server can be started and respond to basic requests. """

     def execute(self):
       # Ask PySys to allocate a free TCP port to start the server on (this allows running many tests in
       # parallel without clashes)
       serverPort = self.getNextAvailableTCPPort()